-Once nicknamed the Rolls-Royce of pensions for savers, final salary schemes – which pay out according to your final salary and how many years you worked at the company, with the riskshouldered by your employer – have broken down and are unlikely ever to get off the hard shoulder again.
+Once nicknamed the Rolls-Royce of pensions for savers, final salary schemes – that pay out according to your final salary and how many years worked at the company, and the risk is shouldered by your employer – have broken down and are unlikely to ever get off the hard shoulder.

-In their place have risen so-called ‘defined contribution’ pensions which put all the risk of investment on you – and offer no guarantee of a set sum at retirement.
-This is because stock markets can plunge at the wrong moment, leaving insurers to offer you a poor ‘annuity’ – or income for life – in exchange for your pension pot; and smaller contributions from employers.
+In their place have come so-called ‘defined contribution’ pensions which put all the risk of investment back on you – and offer no guarantee of a set sum at retirement.
+This is because stock markets can plunge at the wrong moment; insurers can offer you a poor ‘annuity’ – or income for life – in exchange for your pension pot; and smaller contributions from employers.

 How did it all go wrong?

-Back in 1988, when the stock market – then the bedrock of many pension funds – was roaring, Conservative Chancellor Nigel Lawson decided to introduce a tax on company pension fund “surpluses” (money that boosted the value of a pension fund by virtue of it having benefited from soaraway stock market prices).
+Back in 1988, when the stock market – the then bedrock of many pension funds – was roaring, Conservative Chancellor Nigel Lawson decided to introduce a tax on company pension fund “surpluses” (money that boosted a pension fund simply by dint of it having benefited from soaraway stock market prices).

-However, this move had a knock-on effect: to avoid the tax, in the 1990s employers reduced their pension surpluses through “contribution holidays” – putting no money into the pension fund – while offering generous early retirement packages.
+However, this move had a knock-on effect: to avoid the tax, it encouraged employers to reduce their pension surpluses through so-called ‘contribution holidays’ – putting no money into the pension fund – and offering generous early retirement packages in the 1990s.
 Unsurprisingly, this ended up leaving very little in the kitty for a rainy day.

-Fast forward to a new Government and a new Chancellor.
-It is 1997, and one of Labour Chancellor Gordon Brown’s earliest critical moves was to remove tax relief on dividends received by pension funds (and, later, equity ISAs).
+It’s 1997, and one of the new Labour Chancellor Gordon Brown’s earliest critical moves was to remove tax relief on dividends received by pension funds (and, later, equity ISAs).
 While boosting Government coffers to pay for policies, it denuded pension funds of vital cash that – over years to come – would have otherwise bolstered millions of workers’ funds.

 But that’s just the start of it.
-On top of this loss of dividend income and the taxation of scheme surpluses, other Government moves depleted your pension savings.
+On top of this loss of dividend income and the taxation of scheme surpluses, other Government moves began to encroach heavily on your pension savings….

-In a perfect example of The Law of Unintended Consequences, the much-needed tightening of pension scheme regulation in the wake of the Maxwell scandal yielded the Pensions Act 2004.
+In a pristine example of the law of unintended consequences, the much-needed tightening of pension scheme regulation in the wake of the Maxwell scandal yielded the Pensions Act 2004.
 For you and fellow savers, it unleashed a wave of burdensome red tape whose rules and regulations on the way that pension schemes were run ratcheted up costs and discouraged employers from supporting them.

 Foremost was the financial price tag for the new Pensions Protection Fund “lifeboat” which forced employers offering staff final salary schemes to pay in a levy.
-This would help compensate workers who faced losing part – or all – of their occupational pension because of company collapses or wind-ups.
+This would help compensate workers who suffered losing part – or all – of their occupational pension because of company collapses and wind-ups.

-Separately, the Act also ushered in so-called pension “scheme-specific” funding, which meant that companies with under-funded schemes had to ensure they were regularly topped up to meet liabilities.
+Separately, the Act also ushered in so-called pension ‘scheme-specific’ funding, which meant companies sitting on under-funded schemes had to ensure they were regularly topped up to meet liabilities.

-To this end, the hideously multi-layered legislation made managing a pension scheme and educating its trustees a nightmare.
+To this end, the hideously multi-layered legislation turned the task of managing a pension scheme and educating its trustees into a distinct impossibility.

-This so-called “gold-plating” of pensions included the introduction of spouses’ and children’s pensions, ill-health early retirement pensions, and fixed percentage increases to final salary pension payments each year.
+This so-called ‘gold-plating’ of pensions included the introduction of spouse’s and children’s pensions, ill-health early retirement pensions, and fixed percentage increases to your final salary pension payments each year.

 The perverse effects of quantitative easing

 How?
-It’s all to do with gilts, or Government bonds, giant loans given to the government by the world’s money markets which pay a fixed income for a set period, usually five, 10, 15 years or more.
+It’s all to do with gilts, or Government bonds – giant loans given to the government by the world’s money markets that pay a fixed income for a set period, usually five, 10, 15 years or more.

 As a rule, they’re bought in huge numbers by pension funds and other financial institutions that need the safety of a government-backed investment to meet regular obligations such as regular pension payouts.

-You might already despair at the lack of joined-up thought on pensions policy, but there is worse still; a refusal by the Government to consider so-called “longevity bonds”.
-Our rapid increase in life expectancy – while great for our own personal satisfaction – is another factor hampering pension schemes.
+Our rapid increase in life expectancy – while great for our own personal satisfaction -is another factor hampering pension schemes.
 Take a look at this comparison: before the Second World War, workers tended to die shortly after retirement at the age of 65.
 Today, we are likely to enjoy a retirement span of 20-30 years.